 Illinois had a battle to conquer before becoming the 21st state of the United States on December 21, 1818.
-Due to the belief that Illinois would join as a free state and tip the balance of power away from pro-slavery, the government set a population requirement of 60,000 that needed to be met before gaining statehood.
+The government believed Illinois would join as a free state and tip the balance of power away from pro-slavery, so it set a population requirement of 60,000 that needed to be met before gaining statehood.

-Even with fur trading, farming, coal, and timber work bringing in more territorial residents, the population requirement was an enormous task to overcome.
-As legal battles continued, Illinois was eventually granted statehood as a free state, and the northern border extended to the great lakes.
+Even with fur trading, farming, coal, and timber bringing in more territorial residents, the population requirement was enormously difficult to overcome.
+As legal battles continued, Illinois was eventually granted statehood as a free state, and the northern border extended to the Great Lakes.

 There are 84 ghost towns in Illinois.
-As mills closed, railroads bypassed towns, and floods relocated entire communities, more and more cities became abandoned and left to become one with the land.
+As mills closed, railroads bypassed towns, and floods relocated entire communities, more cities became abandoned and left to become one with the land.

 The state of Illinois was one of the most diverse regarding lands in the United States.
 It provided the Midwest’s necessary resources for agriculture, coal, timber, and petroleum.
 It was the perfect state to stop before continuing to another location.
 With so much to offer, why would towns disappear?